 North Cornwall · TR4

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Porthtowan, that work is shaped by the place itself — Porthtowan is a north coast surf cove village, AONB and World Heritage designated, with a tight valley setting and predominantly twentieth-century housing stock, with a building stock that leans toward 1950s and 1960s coastal bungalows and modern coastal architect builds.
+Anchor any Porthtowan planning application in the local fabric and the rest follows — Porthtowan is a north coast surf cove village, AONB and World Heritage designated, with a tight valley setting and predominantly twentieth-century housing stock, with a building stock that leans toward 1950s and 1960s coastal bungalows and replacement dwellings.

 - Cornwall AONB